corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/solana-notary.md

 * Input states are tracked using a **u128 bitset** (one bit per output index).
 When a state is spent, its bit is cleared.

 {{< warning >}}
-Using a 128-bit bitset means Corda transactions cannot have more than 128 output states.
-This is currently not enforced and so CorDapps must make sure they are not creating this many output states.
+Using a 128-bit bitset means Corda transactions cannot have more than 128 output states (indices 0–127).
+Output states at index 128 or greater cannot be consumed.
+This is currently not enforced and so CorDapps must ensure they do not create more than 128 output states in a transaction.
 {{< /warning >}}

 ## Programming model